2008 Nonhyeon-dong gosiwon murders: Details

-At about 8:15 a.m., according to police, Jeong, who lived on the third floor of a four-story gosiwon, a low-cost lodging facility, poured gasoline on his bed and set it ablaze.
+At about 8:15 a.m., according to police, Jeong, who lived on the third floor of the gosiwon poured gasoline on his bed and set it ablaze.
 Dressed all in black, wearing a headlamp, and hiding his face with a balaclava and goggles, he emerged from his smoke-filled room and, armed with a sashimi knife, two fruit-knives strapped to his legs, and a tear gas gun in a belt holster, began slashing and stabbing the residents of the building who were fleeing the fire.

 Five people died of the wounds Jeong had inflicted on them with his knife, one woman died when she jumped out of a window in the fourth floor in an attempt to escape, and another seven were injured, four seriously, either by Jeong or the fire.
 Three of the dead and three of the injured were Chinese citizens.
 The fire raged in the building for about 30 minutes, before around 100 firefighters finally succeeded in taming the flames.

 At 9:20 a.m., Jeong, initially thought to be another victim, was rescued by a fireman from a storage room in the fourth floor where he was hiding.
 When police noticed his peculiar behavior, Jeong was interrogated at the scene and he confessed to the crime.
-He was immediately arrested and brought to Gangnam Police Station, where he was charged with homicide and arson.
+He was immediately arrested and brought to Gangnam Police Station, where he was charged with on eleven counts, including murder, attempted murder, arson resulting in death and arson of a building.

-The perpetrator

-Jeong Sang-jin,Born In February 27th 1978 and was originally from Jinju-si, South Gyeongsang Province, moved to Seoul in 2002, where he scratched a living with part-time jobs as food delivery man or parking valet, though as of April 2008 he was unemployed and had to face severe financial difficulties.
-According to unconfirmed reports, he was convicted eight times, once for skipping an obligatory training for military reservists, for which he was fined of 1.5 million won.

-During interrogations, he said he was persecuted since his childhood days and attempted suicide twice during his time at middle school.
-He claimed that he occasionally suffered from severe headaches since those attempts.
+Perpetrator

+Jeong Sang-jin was born on 27 February 1978 in Hapcheon County, South Gyeongsang Province.
+He moved to Seoul in 2002.
+He lived at the gosiwon since his arrival and worked part-time jobs as a waiter, a parking valet and a food delivery man.
+Jeong had frequent financial difficulties and regularly borrowed money from a sister to pay for rent.
+He had been unemployed since April 2008 after quitting his waiter job.
+Around the same time, his family stopped sending him money.
+Jeong was noted for a suicide attempt in middle school, but never went to therapy.
+He had a criminal record for repeatedly failing to attend training during his mandatory service in the Republic of Korea Reserve Forces.

 Motives

-Jeong was in severe financial distress and couldn't pay his rent and mobile phone fees for months prior to the rampage.
-After his arrest, he stated that he didn't want to live anymore, as everyone looked down on him.
-It was said that he might have wanted to express his anger towards the rich and high authorities, but as they were difficult targets, he lashed out against those who were at hand.
+Police believe that Jeong killed indiscriminately without a specific target.
+At his trial, it was determined that he planned the attack after his latest criminal charge from 2007, related to his avoidance of military service, resulted in a ₩1,500,000 fine, which carried a mandatory prison sentence if not paid.
+Jeong decided to carry out the arson and stabbings prematurely when he fell behind on rent and faced imminent eviction, fearing that staff could discover the weapons he had already prepared.
+Following a psychiatric examination, which diagnosed him only with chronic depression, Jeong was declared sane, as he was otherwise aware of his actions and showed premeditation in the crime.

 Further blame was also laid on the film A Bittersweet Life by Kim Jee-woon, which Jeong was said to like.